Please reach us at administrator@naranjohillsfarm.com if you cannot find an answer to your question.

 We prefer to deliver our Maremmas to families as this significantly aids in the adjustment process, especially with our adolescent Maremmas.
 However, we do charge an extra fee for this service.
 The fee depends on the cost of gas and standard mileage rates, time to travel to your property, the number of nights we will need to book a dog friendly hotel, and the total number of meals we will need to eat on the road.
 If we agree to deliver your puppy, an invoice will be sent via email and must be paid in full via check/Zelle/Good Dog/Barkd, and have cleared through our bank, prior to the scheduled date of our departure.
 For most families, the cost of private transportation is substantially more than air cargo.

 Our puppies are too large at the time of go home to utilize air nanny services or for the family to fly home with the puppy in cabin.
 As such, air cargo has to be utilized instead.
 The new home will need to pay for the airline approved crate, health certificate (CVI), and purchase the ticket directly from the airline.
-Naranjo Hills Farm does not charge extra for the travel to/from the airport, any required vaccines, or for the harness and leash.
+Naranjo Hills Farm does not charge for our travel to/from the airport, any required vaccines, or for the harness and leash.

-Copyright © 2023 Naranjo Hills Farm, LLC - All Rights Reserved.
+Copyright © 2024 Naranjo Hills Farm, LLC - All Rights Reserved.